Xeno-dll/Edited-MIT-License/README.md

 # Edited-MIT-License
-Edited MIT License For Personal Useage
+Edited MIT License For Personal Use